jikuma/fakeserver/README.md

 ### Limitations

-Since data is currently stored in memory and server is configured to restart when memory exceeds a certain limit, assume server configuration to be volatile.
+Since data is currently stored in memory and server is configured to restart when memory exceeds a certain limit, assume server configuration to be volatile in long duration (range of weeks depending on load).

 Primary use case is to support test-driven development of client without the need of the server.